rymaju/code-sync/README.md

 - Any user in the room can broadcast code, and broadcast code will go to however many users are in a room.

-- There is no limit to the number of users in one room (besides the CPU load my WebSocket server)
+- There is no limit to the number of users in one room (besides the CPU load of my WebSocket server)

 - Perfect for quickly distibuting copies of your code.